stub Understanding Security Token Transactions and Compliance – Securities.io

 Security Token transactions

 Security token transactions require you to meet certain regulatory standards prior to engaging in your transaction.
-The regulations are what makes security tokens different than traditional tokens.
+The regulations are what make security tokens different than traditional tokens.
 Understanding the lifecycle of these tokens will help you to better grasp the concept, including the current requirements, of a security token transaction.

 Security Token Transactions – Issuance

 Issuance is the first security coin transaction to take place.
 Security tokens are issued in a couple of different ways.
 In most instances, Investors acquire these tokens during a Security Token Offering (STO).
 The complex nature of the process led to alternatives forming in the crypto space.
-Recently, multiple security token launch firms steeped into the crypto space.
-These platforms integrate the SEC's security requirements right into your token development.
-Platforms such as Polymath utilize their own protocol.
+Recently, multiple security token launch firms stepped into the crypto space.
+These platforms integrate the SEC’s security requirements right into your token development.
+Platforms such as Polymath (POLY -5.15%) utilize their own protocol.
 This ensures compliance requirements remain intact throughout the entire process.

 Polymath via Homepage